Do Try This At Home | Rock Detectives

 Now it's your turn to find out what rocks you have.

-Carry out the tests above and see if you can work out which rocks you have collected.
+Carry out the tests below and see if you can work out which rocks you have collected.

 This flow chart will help you work out what rocks you have.